-A driver licence has been called ‘the key to the door of life’s opportunities’ but some New Zealanders are missing out because of barriers in the driver licensing system.
+A driver licence has been called the key to the door of life’s opportunities, but some people are missing out because of barriers in the driver licensing system.

 Not having a driver licence can affect people’s access to employment, training, community activities, and health services for themselves and their families.

-We’ve set up the Driver Licensing Improvement Programme to reduce these barriers and make getting a driver licence more accessible for people across Aotearoa New Zealand, no matter where they live.
+We set up the Driver Licensing Improvement Programme (DLIP) to reduce these barriers and make getting a New Zealand driver licence more accessible and equitable (fair) for people across Aotearoa New Zealand, no matter where they live.

-Better access to driver licensing will improve employment opportunities and community participation, and result in more drivers trained to drive safely.
+Better access to driver licensing will improve employment opportunities and community participation, resulting in more drivers trained to drive safely.